What sets apart the best apps for learning German?

 Android: Rosetta Stone on Google Play

-Of all the apps on this list, Rosetta Stone is probably the one with the most name recognition.
+Of all the best apps for learning German, Rosetta Stone is probably the one with the most name recognition.
 With a history going back to 1992 it is also the oldest on the roster.

 A special characteristic of the Rosetta Stone teaching method is its very immersive approach: You don’t learn German by transferring words from English but instead the software uses images, text, sound, and video to teach the new language without any translation.